RedHatInsights/insights-runtimes-frontend/README.md

 ## Running locally

 At the moment, there is no dedicated page for the Runtimes Inventory project, which means that running this repository locally by itself won't display anything meaningful *yet*.
-In the meantime, here are two ways that you can run and develop on this repository.
+In the meantime, here is how you can run and develop on this repository.

 Temporary note: because insights-runtimes-frontend isn't shipped or integrated into other applications at the moment, you'll need to manually include it's components into the other locally running apps.
 For example, the `RuntimesProcessesCard` will need to be manually added to the Inventory Page code for it to be visible in the following examples.